Public Wi-Fi Security Risks

 How To Safely Use Public Wi-Fi Connections

+Despite the inherent vulnerabilities, there are times when accessing public networks becomes necessary, especially for remote work or critical situations.
 Determining the safety of an unsecured Wi-Fi network can be challenging.
 However, certain measures can help mitigate Wi-Fi security risks when using such networks.

 Public Wi-Fi Security Best Practices